 There are some entities excluded from bankruptcy proceedings.
 The Angolan Central Bank ("BNA") cannot be declared bankrupt.
-In addition, financial institutions are not subject to the legal framework regarding the preventive means of declaration of bankruptcy set forth by the "Commercial Code"; the provisions of the "Financial Institutions Act" shall apply.
+In addition, financial institutions are not subject to the legal framework regarding the preventive means of declaration of bankruptcy set forth by the "Commercial Code"; the provisions of the "The Framework Act of Financial Institutions" shall apply.
 Public companies are also not subject to bankruptcy general rules.
 The legal framework applicable to the liquidation and winding up of public companies is the "Public Business Sector Act".